-Join Writopia Lab for twelve days at our creative, fun, and productive sleepaway camp in the Poconos from August 13th through August 24th!
+Join Writopia Lab for eleven days at our creative, fun, and productive sleepaway camp in the Poconos in August!

-At WriCampia, writers will spend their mornings in intimate writing workshops led by published authors and produced playwrights, their afternoons participating in their choice of over 20 artistic and active electives, and their evenings at campfires, scavenger hunts, and readings.
+At WriCampia, writers spend their mornings in intimate writing workshops led by published authors and produced playwrights, their afternoons participating in their choice of over 20 artistic and active electives, and their evenings at campfires, scavenger hunts, and readings.
 Photos from WriCampia can be viewed on our Facebook page.

-We welcome rising 3rd graders through rising 12th graders.
+We welcome rising 5th graders through rising 12th graders.
 Bunks and workshops will be organized by grade.

 A Typical Camp Day